Randomization Tests for Conditional Group Symmetry: Experiments

 \subsection{Synthetic experiments}

 We start with several synthetic experiments involving simple distributions for the marginal of $X$ and the conditional $Y|X$.
 These experiments will be used to compare and demonstrate the properties of the different tests for conditional symmetry.
-One of these experiments is discussed in this section; the rest can be found in \cref{apx:exp}.
+In all experiments described in this section, we use $B=100$ randomizations for estimating the $p$-value, chosen for computational convenience due to the large number of experimental configurations evaluated.
+In practice, we recommend using a larger number of randomizations to minimize the risks associated with performing random inference (see \cref{apx:exp:risk}).